-A Principal Investigator at each Hub will provide trial oversight, for participants recruited via the Hub and inform the central trial team of any Serious Adverse Events (SAE).
+A PI at each Hub will provide trial oversight, for participants recruited via the Hub and inform the central trial team of any Serious Adverse Events (SAE).

-2.2.1.2 Central Recruitment
+2.2.2.2 Central recruitment

-Potential participants are able to present directly to the central trial team via the trial website or free-phone telephone number, in additional to via a PANORAMIC hub.
+Potential participants can present directly to the central trial team via the trial website or free-phone telephone number, in additional to via a PANORAMIC Hub.
 Screening, baseline, contact information and informed consent can be self-completed by the potential participant, or completed during a telephone call with a member of the central trial team.
 A medically qualified clinician or appropriately trained research nurse will then confirm eligibility.
 If eligible, the participant will be randomised and provided with a participant pack (see section 3.1 Medication Distribution).
 All trial procedures are described below in detail.